Marin Rowing Association: San Diego Crew Classic

 The Marin Rowing Association has won a variety of events at the San Diego Crew Classic over the years.
 In 2012 and 2014 however, the Marin Rowing Varsity Boys achieved a sweep of all three junior events, becoming the first team to ever do so as well as the first team to ever repeat the achievement.
+In recent years, the club has dominated events across all age categories; in 2023 they won all but two youth events they entered, the two non-gold results being silver medals.
+In 2024, MRA won 4 of 7 events they entered, placing on the podium for all 7 events.
+In the Men's Youth B 8+ Jean Jessop Hervey Cup, MRA received both gold and silver for their 2 entries.